 The assessments can take place at any time – see the specifications on the qualification pages for information and guidance on how to do this.

-Sets of Entry Level live assessments and Level 1 and 2 SLC tasks can be downloaded from the Documents area of the secure site.
+Sets of Entry Level live assessments and Level 1 and 2 SLC tasks can be downloaded from the Product Library area of the secure site.
 You must check the dates on the assessments to make sure they are valid.
 For Entry Level, there will be three live sets of assessment material at any one time.

 All internally assessed components: Entry Level and Speaking, Listening and Communicating